CMSgov/cms-ars-5.0-microsoft-windows-server-2019-stig-overlay/README.md

 Latest versions and other installation options are available at https://cinc.sh/start/auditor/.

-## Specify your BASELINE system categization as an environment variable
+## Specify your BASELINE system categorization as an environment variable
 ### (if undefined defaults to Moderate baseline)

 ```